 While the pasta is cooking, slice cherry tomatoes in half and toss them in a bowl with some Kalamata olives, vegan feta cheese, herbs, and olive oil.
 (You can also add artichoke hearts, spinach or cucumber at this time if you choose).

-When the pasta is done, drain and rinse well then toss it in with the bowl with the rest of the ingredients and mix well.
+When the pasta is done, drain and rinse well with cold water, then toss the pasta in with the rest of the ingredients and mix well.

 - If using gluten-free pasta add 1/2 cup of liquid packed with the Kalamata olives.
 If using wheat pasta add only 1/4 cup of the liquid.